GTMStack

 The GTM Engineer

-A GTM engineer’s responsibilities include designing and maintaining automated prospecting and sequencing workflows, building lead scoring models and routing logic, managing integrations between CRM, enrichment, marketing, and analytics platforms, creating dashboards and reports that surface actionable insights, and optimizing conversion rates across the entire funnel through systematic experimentation.
+A GTM engineer’s responsibilities include: designing and maintaining automated prospecting and sequencing workflows, building lead scoring models and routing logic, managing integrations between CRM, enrichment, marketing, and analytics platforms, creating dashboards and reports that surface actionable insights, and optimizing conversion rates across the entire funnel through systematic experimentation.

 This role replaces what used to require a Marketing Ops manager, a Sales Ops analyst, and a RevOps coordinator.
 One person with the right technical skills and a unified platform can cover all three.